davidkuster/k8s-utils/README.md

 - It is also possible to pass a pod name for the grep value, which will be equivalent to doing `kubectl logs -f <pod_name>`.

+- For a more full-featured tail script, see [johanhaleby/kubetail](https://github.com/johanhaleby/kubetail).

 ---

 ### k8s-pod-errors